Subscribe to the CT4F Newsletter to stay informed!

 THE TRUTH:

 False.
-Therapists can absolutely help clients with those goals.
+Therapists could absolutely help clients with those goals, and still can.

-What they can't do is promise to change who the client is attracted to or how they see themselves.
+What they couldn't do was promise to change who the client is attracted to or how they see themselves.
 There's a big difference between:

 Allowed: "I can help you explore your feelings, work through your values, and figure out what's right for you."